kachick/chawan/doc/config.md

 <tr>
 <td>`pager.ask(prompt)`</td>
 <td>Ask the user for confirmation.
-Useful for e.g. an exit prompt:
+Returns a promise which resolves to a
+boolean value indicating whether the user responded with yes.<br>
+Can be used to implement an exit prompt like this:
 ```
 q = 'pager.ask("Do you want to exit Chawan?").then(x => x ? pager.quit() : void(0))'
 ```